sustrik/crypto-for-kids/stage-magic.md

 I 1835***6*
 ```

 Take digits from C5 and G6.
+That gives you the number of chapter to procceed to.
 The solution is either 91 or 33, depending on how the Sudoku was solved.